-Note: your European Health Insurance Card (EHIC) is for emergency treatment that becomes necessary while you are outside the UK.
+Note: your Global Health Insurance Card (GHIC) is for emergency treatment that becomes necessary while you are outside the UK.
 It does not cover planned treatment – also known as elective treatment.

-There are three main ways by which patients may receive planned (not emergency) treatment outside Northern Ireland:
+There are two main ways by which patients may receive planned (not emergency) treatment outside Northern Ireland:

 This is known as an Extra Contractual Referral (ECR) and occurs when the Board approves a consultant’s request to transfer a patient to a provider outside Northern Ireland for assessment or treatment which the consultant considers necessary but which is not available through HSC (i.e. NHS) facilities locally.
 Find out more about transfer for treatment by the HSCB

-The S2 (or E112) route is one where an individual seeks access to state-funded treatment in another European Economic Area (EEA) country or Switzerland.
+The S2 (or E112) route is one where an individual seeks access to state-funded treatment in another European Economic Area (EEA) country.
 It is not suitable for treatment outside Northern Ireland in another part of the UK.
 Find out more about S2 (E112) mandated treatment